How to Start Homeschooling and Support Your Child in Education

 Daniel’s other daughter had absolutely no interest in math, and within two months of using Kahn Academy, with her dad learning with her, she wanted to learn more!
-From order of operations to fractions and long division and even angles.
+From the order of operations to fractions and long division, and even angles.
 They spoke of Uncle Sam as a term of endearment and very much enjoyed math lessons.

 This would not have been the way the cookie crumbles in a public school.

 Foundational blocks are laid and had this been in a classroom setup, Daniel’s daughter would probably not have been able to get it.
 Learning takes time, a good foundation, and a little bit of fun.

 What do you see after the first year of homeschooling?